 Total revenue lost: approximately $36,000 per year.

-The E&O is about $1,000 more per year than I was paying with LPL, but I decided to go with a carrier who specializes in investment advisers.
+The E&O is about $1,000 more per year than I was paying with LPL, but I decided to go with a carrier that specializes in investment advisers.

 Total cost: $5,124 per year.
 Recurring: same.